tbenthompson/cutde/README.md

 ## Adaptive cross approximation (ACA)

 Sometimes the matrix blocks we want to compute represent far-field interactions where the observation points are all sufficiently far away and separated as a group from the source triangles.
 In this situation, the matrix blocks are approximately low rank.
 An approximate matrix will require much less storage space and allow for more efficient matrix-vector products.
 Adaptive cross approximation is an algorithm for computing such a low rank representation.
-(LINKS AND CITATIONS)
+See [Grasedyck 2005](https://link.springer.com/content/pdf/10.1007/s00607-004-0103-1.pdf) for an accessible and general introduction to ACA.
+Or, see the [ACA section here](https://tbenthompson.com/book/tdes/low_rank.html) for an introduction that [builds up to using the `cutde.disp_aca` implementation](https://tbenthompson.com/book/tdes/hmatrix.html).

 ```
 disp_appxs = cutde.disp_aca(